We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Care instructions: Removable parts (bowl, lid, blades) are dishwasher-safe; wipe the base with a damp cloth

-What we liked: The smaller Breville Sous Chef has many of our larger top pick’s winning qualities: the same user-friendly design, quality build, and excellent adjustable slicing disk.
-While the 12-cup version lacks a built-in timer and is packaged with fewer disks and accessories, it's a capable cutter that’s quiet, smooth-running, and reasonably priced.
+What we liked: The smaller Breville Sous Chef has the same design, build, and adjustable slicing disk as the 16-cup model.
+While the 12-cup version lacks a built-in timer and is packaged with fewer disks and accessories, it's quiet, well-priced, and powerful.

-What we didn't like: For the price, we'd like to see a smaller, five-cup work bowl.
-This model took the most time out of our winners to make a uniform mirepoix.
-One tip: Stick with pulsing when chopping vegetables; if left to run, the machine can make them too watery.
+What we didn't like: This model took the most time out of our winners to make a uniform mirepoix.

 Key Specs